Palo Verde Research Station was established in 1968.

 - The Palo Verde Herbarium provides 821 specimens from the local vascular flora.

-- Access to long-term meteorological and hydrological data.
+- The station provides access to long-term meteorological and hydrological data.

-By car, arrive to Bagaces town on Route 1 “Carretera Interamericana”.
+By car, arrive to Bagaces town on Route 1 “Carretera Interamericana.”
 At the gas station, go southwest 28 km on the unpaved road for 1 hour; follow signs at intersections.
-Although the road is unpaved, a 4×4 vehicle is not required on the rough gravel road.
-Buses to Bagaces leave frequently from San Jose (4 hrs.), Liberia (1 hr.) or Puntarenas (3 hrs.); in Bagaces get a taxi or a prearranged ride from OTS.
+Buses to Bagaces leave frequently from San Jose (4 hrs.), Liberia (1 hr.) or Puntarenas (3 hrs.).
+In Bagaces, get a taxi or a prearranged ride from OTS.
 International flights reach the Liberia airport.

-How to book your travel to field station: Contact our Reservations and Logistics department.
+How to book your travel to field station: Visit this page.

 Additional activities: Explore the wetland on the boardwalk.
 Hike the nearby trails in the National park including two spectacular hikes to lookout points.
 We can arrange a boat tour with local tour companies.
 We can arrange guided tours with local tour companies (book in advance).